pgcrumley/Controllers/SerialArduinoGpio/README.md

 * This will work for first 14 pins on Arduino cards with more than 14 pins.
 * Monitor mode is off at POWER-ON and the setting is not saved across reboot
+* Many Arduino boards have an LED on pin 13 so this PIN will likely always appear to be LOW

 Version | Description
 ------- | -----------